eventbrite/javascript/backbone/README.md

 ### Data

-Storing derived/calculated data on the `this` context of a view can be fragile and error prone because nothing prevents that data from being modified.
-Furthermore, it makes quality code review (aka static analysis) more challenging as the reviewer needs to first investigate where the instance property originates.
+Don't store derived/calculated data on the `this` context of a view.
+Doing so makes it fragile and error-prone, because nothing prevents that data from being modified.
+Furthermore, it complicates quality code review (AKA static analysis) because the reviewer must first investigate the origin of the instance property.

-Whenever possible, calculate the data on demand either in the model or in the view:
+Whenever possible, calculate the data on demand, either in the model or in the view:

 ```js
 // good